jinghuang-stats/hicat-spatial/README.md

 Reference data should be stored as `AnnData` objects.
 Tissue-region annotations can be supplied in either of the following forms:

-- a categorical label column in `adata.obs`, such as `adata.obs["label"]`; or
+- a categorical label column in `adata.obs`, such as `adata.obs["label"]`
-- pathologist-generated scribbles on the corresponding tissue image, which can be mapped to spatial observations during preprocessing.
+- or pathologist-generated scribbles on the corresponding tissue image, which can be mapped to spatial observations during preprocessing.

 ### Query sections

 Query sections do not require tissue-region labels.
 Depending on the analysis, they may contain:

-- gene-expression measurements;
+- gene-expression measurements
-- precomputed image features or an associated histology image;
+- spatial coordinates stored in `adata.obs`
-- protein measurements; and
+- precomputed image features or an associated histology image
-- spatial coordinates stored in `adata.obs`.
+- protein measurements (if available)

 For multimodal analyses, use consistent observation identifiers and spatial-coordinate columns across modalities.